top of page

 I work between presence, perception, and lived experience.

 My life has unfolded between worlds: structure and intuition, responsibility and inner freedom, strategy and silence, city and nature.
 This way of standing did not emerge from adopting a philosophy or following a predefined path.
-It developed through experience - by moving across cultures, systems, and professional and personal roles, and learning how to remain internally anchored while everything external changed.
+It developed through experience - by moving across cultures, systems, and roles, and learning how to remain internally anchored while everything external changed.

 This capacity to bridge worlds - inner and outer, visible and invisible, rational and intuitive - became a defining thread of my life and work.